 Even if you only have 10 or 20 minutes, it’s worth it to get on your mat to keep your practice going.
 Travel can be physically and mentally demanding, so you need to take care of yourself along the way.
 However, remember to prioritise the unique experiences your trip serves up.
 Stay flexible in your plans so you can take advantage of every opportunity to see or do something new.

 When you have more time, taking classes at a neighbourhood yoga studio is a fun way to get a glimpse at how the locals live.
 It’s also fascinating to see how yoga instruction varies in different parts of the world.
 If you’re comfortable with the Sanskrit names of poses or you have a pretty established practice, you may want to even try classes in a foreign language.

 Try to look up yoga studios near your accommodations before you go so you know when classes are and roughly how to get there.
 If you’re active on social media, put out a call for recommendations and your yoga friends will happily tell you their favourite studios wherever your destination may be.

 Yoga studios are also great places to meet nice people who will be happy to share tips about under-the-radar restaurants, secret beaches, the best smoothies, and other insider info that take your experience beyond the touristy spots.
 On the most memorable trips, you catch a taste of what life is like somewhere else, furthering the feeling that we’re all connected.

 Liv’s Carry On Tips

-- Travel in your yoga clothing and you won’t have to pack it.
+- Travel in your yoga clothing and you won’t have to pack them.
 Soft stretchy clothes are the most comfortable for long-haul flights anyway.